lamb-chen/kidney-exchange-solver/README.md

 The project was created as part of my final year dissertation for my undergraduate Computer Science degree.

+## Dependencies
+Require pre-installation of Gurobi.
+[Instructions for installation can be found here.](https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer)
+Note: a license must be accquired.
+This project was created with the free academic license.

 ## How to run

 ## Understanding the output